top of page

 The answer is humidity and condensation.
 The warm, indoor air can condense around cold, drafty windows, making them “sweat” with moisture.
 That, in turn, causes the window sills and casings/trim to become damp and grow mold.
 The problem is often made worse when shades are drawn because sunlight can’t help warm up and dry the windows, which is often the case in a baby’s room because it’s kept dark for lots of napping.

-Next Steps and Prevention
+Next Steps & Prevention

 The keys for keeping the mold away for good are: